 Levy holds an MFA in Digital and Interdisciplinary Art Practice from The City College of New York, and a BA in Studio art at Wesleyan University, CT.
 She studied contemporary drama at Royal Academy of Dramatic Art, London, and improv comedy and storytelling at Magnet Theater, New York.
 Honors include; a CCNY Connor Scholarship to study at RADA in London; support from the Czech Consulate for a curatorial residency at MeetFactory in Prague; the Asylum Arts/POLIN Museum Poland Retreat for Jewish Artists in Warsaw.
 She received grants from Asylum Arts (2018) and US Embassy, Warsaw, Poland (2019) for her collaboration with Patrycja Dołowy on the project, "Paulina."
-For 2018/19, Levy was based in Warsaw conducting research for "Paulina..." in cooperation with the POLIN Museum of the History of Polish Jews, and was co-producer of the Project-in-Residence for Festivalt 2019, a festival of radical Jewish art, Kraków.
+For 2018/19, Levy's artistic research in Poland was hosted by POLIN Museum of the History of Polish Jews in Warsaw, and her project, "Paulina" was the 2019 Project-in-Residence for Festivalt, a festival of radical Jewish art in Kraków.

 From 2008 - 2018, Levy was Founding Director of EFA Project Space, an exhibition program of The Elizabeth Foundation for the Arts (EFA) in Manhattan.
 There, she also created the SHIFT Residency for artists working for arts organizations in NYC.
 Her initiatives at EFA have received major support from the Lily Auchincloss Foundation, National Endowment for the Arts, The Andy Warhol Foundation for the Visual Arts, Trust for Mutual Understanding, among others.
 She continues her cultural organizing work as a consultant and mentor to artists, and as a member of the EFA Project Space Advisory Council.
 She has been a guest lecturer and panelist at universities and institutions for both her art and organizational practices, including American University, Carnegie Mellon, Eyebeam Center for Art and Technology, Lower Manhattan Cultural Council, New York Foundation for the Arts, Parsons School of Design, Pratt Institute, Queens College, Rhode Island School of Design, School of Visual Arts, and others.